 Dropbox Tutorials, Tips and Tricks

 1. Use Dropbox to host a Static website for Free: Find a free HTML template and locally develop the pages of your static website in an HTML editor.
 Then create a sub folder in your Dropbox account’s public folder and upload all the HTML files.
-Copy the link of the folder containing the HTML files and your mini website is live ! [video demonstration at the end of the article]
+Copy the link of the folder containing the HTML files and your mini website is live !

 2. Run multiple instances of Dropbox in Windows: This tutorial shows how you can use multiple instances of Dropbox on Windows 7 and Windows Vista while the second part discusses how you can do the same in older versions of Windows.